Mushinako/Gmail-Auto-Clean/README.md

 ## Note

-* You'll have to grant the script necessary permissions to edit Google Sheets and edit your emails.
+* You'll have to grant the script necessary permissions to read Google Sheets and edit your emails.
 * This script does **not** check or modify threads marked as "important".